Akshata Murty makes surprise address at Conservative Party conference

 Akshata Murty, the Prime Minister’s wife, made a surprise address at Conservative Party Conference ahead of Rishi Sunak’s speech.

-Ms Murty told the conference they were each other’s best friends, and added she “could not imagine being anywhere else”, ahead of his address to close the Conservative Party conference.
+Ms Murty told the conference she and her husband were each other’s best friends, and added she “could not imagine being anywhere else” ahead of his address to close the Conservative Party conference.

+As she arrived unexpectedly on the stage at the close of the Manchester gathering, Ms Murty said: “Yes, you are absolutely right, I am not on the agenda for today.

 After telling the audience that her speech was also a surprise to their daughters Anoushka and Krishna, she added: “The reason why I am here is really quite simple, and it is because Rishi and I are each other’s best friends.